harinboy/harinboy.github.io/index.md

 My other interests include multi-agent learning, game theory, and the design and analysis of algorithms.

 Here is my [CV - Curriculum Vitae](/file/harin_cv.pdf).
-While CV contains my academic or other offical records, you can check out my [Somewhat Unofficial Records and Fun Facts](/surff) at the link.
+While CV contains my academic or other offical records, you can check out my [Somewhat Unofficial Records and Facts](/surf) at the link.